A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 Figure~\ref{fig:lengths} shows the length of the mutation paths, i.e., the order of mutations we determined for the reproduction of bugs.
-With the $M_{Pitest}$ operators, we observe that full reproduction was only achieved through first-order mutants.
-This is different for the $M_{extended}$ operators, where we also see full reproductions with up to fourth-order mutants.
+With the $M_{default}$ and $M_{optional}$ operators, we observe that full reproduction was only achieved through first-order mutants except one second-order mutant for the $M_{optional}$.
+This is different for the $M_{extended}$ operators, where we also see full reproductions with up to fourth-order mutants with one outlier, i.e., a sixteenth-order mutant.
 For the partial reproduction, we observe that there are many cases where longer mutation paths are considered.
-The longest mutation path that is found consists of 105 mutations.
+The longest mutation path that is found consists of 55 mutations.
 However, we also observe a strong decay of the lengths of the mutation paths, i.e., while we observe about the same number of first-order and second-order mutants for partial reproduction with $M_{extended}$, the number of higher order mutants steeply declines for higher mutation orders.
-With the $M_{Pitest}$ set we observe this steep decline already for second-order mutants.
+With the $M_{default}$ and $M_{optional}$ sets, we observe this steep decline already for second-order mutants.